Strategic Communication & Innovation M.A. Requirements

 MCOM 5364 Research Methods

 This course provides a survey of research approaches commonly employed in fields relevant to the development, dissemination, and evaluation of strategic communication (e.g., public relations, advertising, journalism, and electronic media).
-The course covers basic components of research practice, with a progressive emphasis on how to use a variety of methodological approaches to design studies useful for improving strategic communication efforts.
+The course covers basic components of research practice, with an emphasis on how to use a variety of methodological approaches to design studies useful for improving strategic communication efforts.

 MCOM 5310 Strategic Communication Planning & Writing